-5.12.13When a motion is put to a vote, the Chair will first call votes in favour and then votes against.
-The Chair is entitled to vote on any motion but it is expected that typically the Chair will only vote on a motion once all other votes have been counted and only if the Chair's vote would be determinative of the result of the motion.
+5.12.13 When a motion is put to a vote, the Chair will first call votes in favour and then votes against.
+The Chair is entitled to vote on any motion, but it is expected that typically the Chair will typically abstain and only vote on a motion once all other votes have been counted and only if the Chair's vote would be determinative of the result of the motion.
+This is particularly applicable for the Board Chair and the Chair of the Committee of the Whole - Standing.
+It is expected that other Committee Chairs may choose to exercise their voting rights more often given the informal nature of committees.